Podiatrists, also known as doctors of podiatric medicine (DPMs), diagnose and treat disorders, diseases, and injuries of

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - American Podiatric Medical Association

-- This web page discusses foot health, including walking, diabetes and beauty, as well as foot skeletal structure.
+- This web page discusses foot health, appropriate footwear, diabetes, heel pain, arthritis, as well as foot skeletal structure and other topics.

 - American Academy of Podiatric Sports Medicine

-- With an abundance of consumer information (how to buy shoes, winter running tips, shoe evaluations and so forth), this site is worth a few minutes of your time.
+- This site has an abundance of consumer information (how to buy shoes, winter running tips, shoe evaluations, cycling shoes, etc.).